Undergraduate | UND-LAWS2510 | 2024

 Criminal Law A

-On completion of this course, the student should be able to
+On completion of this subject, the student should be able to

 - Explain and apply general principles of criminal responsibility